 Date of Authorship for this Version

 Stacher, Marco, "International Antisuit Injunctions: Enjoining Foreign Litigations and Arbitrations - Beholding the System from Outside" (2005).
-Cornell Law School Graduate Student Papers.
-Paper 8.
+Cornell Law School J.D.
+Student Research Papers.
+8.